eadorin/target-enhancements/readme.md

 - I've noticed an issue sometimes regarding the selection of multiple NPCs targeting...they don't all show up.
 If you can reproduce this consistently, please let me know how.

+-  When the 'Better Target^ module feature is enable, if you hover the customize token target disappear

 ## Troubleshooting
 - Users should report issues to the github issues.
 Reaching out on Discord is a good option as well, but please follow-up with a github issue